The Next Phase of Tokenized Securities: From Wrappers to Market Infrastructure

 2. Regulatory initiatives such as Project Crypto

-3. nstitutional demand for blockchain-native capital markets
+3. Institutional demand for blockchain-native capital markets

 Together, they signal that tokenized securities may finally be moving from experimentation toward regulated market infrastructure.